talkjs/tutorials/add-chat-to-a-nextjs-app-with-talkjs/add-chat-to-a-nextjs-app-with-talkjs.md

 To follow this guide, you will need a [TalkJS account](https://talkjs.com/dashboard/login).
 TalkJS provides a ready-to-use chat client for your application.
 Your account gives you access to TalkJS's free development environment.

-You'll probably also have an existing Next.js app that you want to add TalkJS to.
-If not, you can [create a Next.js starter app](https://nextjs.org/docs/getting-started/installation).
+You'll need a Next.js app to add TalkJS to.
+If you don't have an existing app, you can [create a Next.js starter app](https://nextjs.org/docs/getting-started/installation).

 For the complete example code, see the [GitHub repo](https://github.com/talkjs/talkjs-examples/tree/master/react/next.js) for this tutorial.